Murder of Emily Salvini: Legal proceedings

 On 6 August 1997, police arrested a 33-year-old male and his common-law wife at their home in Cavendish Road, Emmer Green.
 Forensic tests were carried out on the man's vehicle and the couple's home was searched.
 The man had been previously interviewed by detectives and was arrested on suspicion of murder.
 His partner was arrested on suspicion of aiding and abetting.
 Both were released without charge.
 In October 1998, Thames Valley Police stated that the male remained a suspect in the murder and would remain so for the foreseeable future.

-The inquest into her death on 4 November 1997 gave a verdict of unlawful killing.
+The inquest into Emily's death on 4 November 1997 gave a verdict of unlawful killing.

 In April 1999, almost two years after the attack, Katie Salvini made a plea for help to find her daughter's killer and police stated that they believed someone was shielding him or her.

 In 2001, Salvini's murder was featured on BBC's Crimewatch TV programme.
 In 2017, on the twentieth anniversary of the attack, Katie and her son Zach, 23, made a new appeal for information to find Emily's killer.
 She said that she believed there were two 'very strong suspects' who lived locally and who she had come face-to-face with in the years since the attack.
 She believed that one of them could have held a grudge against her for standing up for a friend.
 Thames Valley Police said they would be carrying out new forensic tests on fire debris retrieved from the scene of the crime.